J. Amado Araneta: Legacy

-He married Ester Bustamante Araneta and they have three children, Judy Araneta-Roxas, Jorge L. Araneta, and María Lourdes "Baby" Araneta-Forés.
+He married Ester Bustamante Araneta, a distant relation, and they had three children: Judy Araneta-Roxas, Jorge L. Araneta, and María Lourdes "Baby" Araneta-Forés.
 His son Jorge succeeded him as the head of the Araneta Group of Companies.

 His descendants have gone on to be successful in a variety of professions.
 His granddaughter Margarita Forés was named the best female chef in Asia in 2016.
 His grandson Mar Roxas ran for President as the Liberal Party candidate at the 2016 Philippine presidential election, which he lost to Rodrigo Duterte.

+Araneta's lasting legacy, "The cause of democracy and freedom" is inscribed in Gregorio del Pilar's tomb marker dedicated to Alejo Santos at Malolos City Provincial Capitol.